-RESPIRATORY SYSTEM I - SPRING 2023
+RESPIRATORY SYSTEM I - SPRING 2024

-The Respiratory system 3-week module in year one will focus mainly on the basics of structure and function along with the biomedical significance of hemoglobin.
+The Respiratory system 3-week module in year one focuses mainly on the basics of structure and function along with the biomedical significance of hemoglobin.
 The main function of the respiratory system is to obtain oxygen from the external environment and supply it to cells, and to remove carbon dioxide from these cells.
 In this module, students will start learning about respiratory gross anatomy from the nose to the upper airways, lower airways, pleura, lungs, thoracic wall, and muscles of respiration along with their development, their histology, and their visualization by radiology.
-The functions of this system include alveolar ventilation, mechanics of respiratory functions of the lung, and control of breathing.
+The functions of this system include alveolar ventilation, mechanics of respiration, gas diffusion and transport, lung perfusion, combined ventilation and perfusion, acid-base balance, non-respiratory functions of the lung, and control of breathing.
 This system also deals with changes in respiration during physiologic stress and special circumstances such as at high altitudes, while diving, and during sleep.

-The learning materials will be presented mainly through interactive lectures, required readings, and active small group discussions guided by facilitators.
+The learning materials will be presented mainly through interactive lectures, required readings, and active small and large group discussions guided by facilitators.
 Learning materials (class notes/ PowerPoints/ videos etc.) will be posted in the learning management system before each lecture and small group activity so as to facilitate students' advanced preparation for the sessions.

-RENAL SYSTEM I - SPRING 2023
+RENAL SYSTEM I - SPRING 2024

-The Renal System I in year one provides our students with an understanding of the basic structure and function of the kidneys, as well as biochemical significance of tubular processes and dynamics.
-The key functions of the Renal System are to make and store urine, excrete metabolic waste products, and maintain blood pressure.
+The Renal System I in year one provides our students with an understanding of the basic structure and function of the kidneys, as well as the biochemical significance of tubular processes and dynamics.
+The key functions of the kidneys are to make and store urine, excrete metabolic waste products, and maintain blood pressure.
 In addition, the kidneys play an important endocrine role in the homeostasis of calcium and phosphates, as well as the release of erythropoietin for red blood cell formation.
-The first part of Renal System I comprises a 2-week block that will start with Anatomy of the urinary system, followed by the Embryology and Histology of both the upper and lower urinary systems.
+The first part of Renal System I comprises a 2-week block that will start with anatomy of the urinary system, followed by the embryology and histology of both the upper and lower urinary systems.
 We will then look into the physiology of the renal system extensively.
 Radiology is an integral part of our system providing students with anatomical appreciation of the renal system and views of some of the pathologies that can be easily diagnosed with imaging.

-The second part of the Renal System I comprises an Epidemiology and Biostatistics I mini-module lasting 2 weeks.
-This mini-module uses frameworks that extend beyond the Renal system and consists of a series of lectures, question-based practice sessions, and small group activities.
-Lectures start with an introduction to Epidemiology and include quantification of disease in populations, global burden of disease, and measurement of the effect of risk factors in disease.
-Students will learn to differentiate epidemics according to the point of contact and how to proceed in an outbreak situation.
+The second two weeks of this block reviews basic concepts in Clinical and Population Epidemiology and Biostatistics I. This module uses frameworks consisting of a series of lectures, question-based practice sessions, and small group activities.
+Lectures start with an introduction to epidemiology and include introduction to clinical and population-based research, quantification of disease in populations, elements of global burden of disease, and measurement of the effect of risk factors in disease.
+Emphasis on epidemiological research designs, including studies of risk, therapy and diagnosis, and the most common systematic errors that impact such designs is reviewed.
 The introduction to biostatics will include a description of population distributions of biomarkers commonly seen in medicine.
-Students will learn how to calculate the probability of disease events as well as how to perform a decision tree analysis in clinical situations.
+Students will learn how to calculate the probability of disease events and perform a decision tree analysis in clinical situations.

-Learning material will be presented using various approaches, including live lectures, readings, and small group activities.
-These materials (class notes, slides, videos, etc.) will be posted in the learning management system before the small group activities to prepare students for the sessions.
+Learning materials are presented using various approaches, including live lectures, readings, and active learning sessions.
+These materials (class notes, slides, videos, etc.) will be posted in the learning management system in advance to prepare students for the sessions.

-ENDOCRINE/REPRODUCTIVE SYSTEM I - SPRING 2023
+ENDOCRINE/REPRODUCTIVE SYSTEM I - SPRING 2024